When pairing the right companion plants with your sweet and hot peppers, the benefits are well worth the work.

 This list answers a lot of questions.
 Yes, you can plant tomatoes and peppers together.
-Also, marigolds and peppers go well together for good reasons.
+Also, marigolds and peppers go well together.
+In particular, French marigold repels bad nematodes.

 What Not to Plant With Peppers?

-While finding the right companions for your peppers is vital for a good harvest, so is ensuring you don’t use the wrong ones.
+While finding the right neighbors for your peppers is vital for a good harvest, so is ensuring you don’t use the wrong ones.